 A credit score is like the GPA of the adult world; while your GPA shows your academic achievement, your credit score shows your financial achievement.
 This 3 digit number tells your trustworthiness and reliability in paying back any loans in which you may take out.
 According to Experian, very good to excellent scores are 740 to 850.
 A good score is 670-739.
 A fair score is 580-669.
 And a very poor score that usually won’t be approved for any line of credit is 300-579.

-APR, or annual percentage rate, is the yearly interest that is earned on the balance of your credit card or other loan.
+APR, or annual percentage rate, is the yearly interest that is earned on the balance of your credit card or other loans.

 You can make payments to pay off your credit card with cash, check, ACH transfer, online bill pay, or a money transfer.
 If you are having trouble paying off your debt, consider this article for ways to pay off debt quickly.
 It details ways to lower your expenses, make more money, and strategies to pay your debt faster.